pedroeroel/quizz-senai/README.md

 ---

-## ✨ Additional Feature: Animations
+## ✨ Additional Feature: Animations with NativeWind

 This section details the extra feature implemented as part of the final course challenge.

 ### Description
-The Quiz App now includes smooth animations using the `react-native-animatable` library.
-Animations are applied to question transitions, answer feedback, and the results screen, making the user experience more engaging and visually appealing.
-For example, questions fade in and out, and correct or incorrect answers are highlighted with animated effects.
+The Quiz App now includes smooth and visually appealing animations using the `NativeWind` library.
+Animations are applied to question transitions, answer feedback, and the results screen, enhancing the user experience.
+For example, questions and answers animate in and out, and feedback for correct or incorrect answers is highlighted with animated effects powered by utility classes.

 ### Challenges and Learnings
-To implement these animations, I researched how to use the `react-native-animatable` library and integrate it with React Native components.
-The biggest challenge was synchronizing animation timing with state changes, especially ensuring that feedback animations played before moving to the next question.
-I learned how to use refs and callbacks with Animatable components to control animation flow and improve user interaction.
+To implement these animations, I learned how to use `NativeWind` for styling and animation in React Native.
+The main challenge was coordinating animation timing with state changes, ensuring that feedback animations played before moving to the next question.
+Through this, I gained experience with utility-first styling and integrating animation utilities for a more dynamic interface.

 ---